New Ebooks

 Jackson, Roger and John Makransky. edit.
 Buddhist Theology: Critical

-Reflections by Contemporary Buddhist Scholars
+Reflections by Contemporary Buddhist Scholars.
+Richmond: Curzon Press,

 2000.